Amir Attaran: Notable work

 In 2012, Attaran filed a complaint against right-wing political commentator Ezra Levant, who was also a lawyer called to the Alberta bar.
 Levant told a Hispanic banana company executive "chinga tu madre" ("go fuck your mother") on his Sun TV show.
 The Law Society of Alberta initially withdrew the charges, but Alberta Court of Queen's Bench Justice Dawn Pentelechuk said the society's explanation for doing so was "unsatisfactory and unclear" and ordered a hearing to determine if they had committed an abuse of process.
 Levant ultimately resigned from the bar in March, 2016 rather than face a disciplinary hearing.
 Attaran criticized the law society for allowing Levant to resign without reprimand, saying that it breached their own rules.
 In 2013, Attaran accused Peter MacKay of falsely alleging that Justin Trudeau committed a crime by smoking marijuana.
 In dismissing the complaint, the Nova Scotia Barristers' Society said there was no evidence to suggest MacKay knew he was saying something false.
 MacKay was Attorney General of Canada at the time.

 In 2016, Attaran filed a complaint at the Canadian Human Rights Commission alleging that the federal government's Canada Research Chair program discriminated against women, visible minorities, aboriginal people, and persons with disabilities.
 Attaran brought legal challenge after the CRC Program's decade-long failure to honour a settlement agreement signed by the government of Prime Minister Stephen Harper, setting firm employment equity targets for these four groups.
+He alleged that he was denied a Canada Research Chair promotion based on racial bias.
+He then filed a discrimination lawsuit against the University of Ottawa through Human Rights Tribunal of Ontario.
+Attaran's claims were not proven in court, a confidential settlement having been reached with the university.
 The government under Prime Minister Justin Trudeau sided with Attaran, and in 2017 Science Minister Kirsty Duncan announced that universities would be required either to increase diversity and meet the employment equity targets, or lose their federal CRC funding.

+Attaran faced backlash for comments about Quebec and French-speaking professors in 2020, including his allegations that the French-speaking community is racist.